-Google Earth has fallen somewhat short in the handling of three-dimensional data, since its generation depends on third-party applications from which infrastructure, buildings or three-dimensional models are modeled.
-However, if you want to get a quick 3D view of the structures of a specific area, you should only have some data on hand such as:
+Google Earth has fallen short in handling three-dimensional data, since its generation depends on third-party applications from which infrastructures, buildings or three-dimensional models are modeled.
+However, if you want to get a quick 3D view of the structures in a specific area, you just need to have some data on hand such as:

 - Altitude of the object or structure

 - Initially the application opens, in the main menu, the tool is located Add polygon, a window opens, indicating that the tool is ready.

 - With the function specified above, you outline the outline of the structure that is needed, in the tab styles ¸ change the line and fill color, as well as its opacity.

 - In the Altitude, The parameters to transform this polygon into 3D will be placed.
 These parameters are:

 - Indicate the condition, in this case Relative to the ground Enter the options from the drop-down menu.